wristy/bootcamp-module-1/README.md

 ## Submission

+Make sure you have committed and pushed your local changes to the remote repo, so that we can see your work when we access this link.
+Refer to module-0 and the Git slides from Day 2 if you are having trouble, or reach out via Discord.

 To submit your work, paste the link for the forked repo next to your name under Week 2 &rarr; Assignment of the Student Dashboard (Notion).
 Make sure you are logged into your Notion account, otherwise you won't have edit permissions.